pietern/goestools/docs/commands/goesrecv.rst

 statsd
 ^^^^^^

-Passing the statistics to a separate tool for graphing or monitoring is possible supported through the statsd_ protocol.
-Statistics are encoded in a simple line based text protocol and are sent to a configurable UDP address (see `Sample configuration`_).
+You can forward the goesrecv stats to some monitoring and graphing tool using the statsd_ protocol.
+This is a simple connection free line based text protocol that can encode counters, gauges, histograms, etc.
+The UDP address to send these stats to is configurable under the ``[monitor]`` section (see the `sample configuration`_).

-Many tools can deal with the statsd protocol.
+There are many tools that can deal with the statsd protocol.
 For example, tools that folks have used with goesrecv in the past include InfluxDB_ (self-hosted) and Circonus_ (hosted).

 .. _statsd:
   https://github.com/b/statsd_spec